When a home encounters mold issues, one of the first questions many homeowners ask is: Does homeowners insurance cover mold?

 As a distinguished insurance law firm representing homeowners with mold insurance claims in Florida, our mold damage lawyers at The Morgan Law Group are ready to help.

-Homeowners Insurance Mold Damage Coverage
+When Homeowners Insurance Does Cover Mold

 Mold can be both a health hazard and a significant expense to remediate, especially when it involves black mold.
-Typically, home insurance policies do not cover mold damage unless it results from a “covered peril.”

-In some cases, ordinary homeowners’ insurance will absolutely cover mold.
+In some cases, ordinary homeowners insurance will absolutely cover mold.
 In other cases, mold is not covered under a typical homeowner’s insurance policy.

-Mold damage is quite often a result of preceding water damage.
-By default, a homeowner’s insurance policy will not cover mold damage.
-However, home insurance policies will cover mold damage if it was caused by what is called a “covered peril”.
-A covered peril is an incident that causes the loss or damage that your insurance policy provides coverage for.
+However, home insurance policies will cover mold damage if it is caused by what is called a “covered peril.”
+A covered peril is an incident that causes the loss or damage that your insurance policy provides coverage for – including scenarios such as mold from water damage caused by a burst pipe.

 Examples of commonly covered perils on a typical home insurance policy are: